The Spelling, Pronunciation and Origins of our Surname

 Originally the name was probably usually pronounced Irwin, but today it is generally pronounced as it is spelt, although Irvine is generally pronounced Irvin (to rhyme with win), except in Belfast and Orange County, California, where it is pronounced as it is spelt (i.e. to rhyme with wine).

 Our DNA Study has helped to show that the way the surname may be spelt or pronounced is not a reliable indicator of our ancestral origins.

-As early as 1672 judge Sir George Mackenzie associated the Irvines of Drum with Ayrshire. c.1680 Dr Christopher Irvin recorded the tradition that the Irvines of Drum, Perth and Orkney are all descended from the Irvings of Bonshaw in Dumfriesshire, and that this family originally came from Ayrshire.
-Many Americans of the name, although unable to trace their ancestry back to a specific Scottish source, have inherited a tradition that their paternal ancestors came from Ireland or Scotland.
+As early as 1672 judge Sir George Mackenzie associated the Irvines of Drum with Ayrshire.
+In his 'Original' Dr Christopher Irvin recorded the tradition that the Irvines of Drum, Perth and Orkney are all descended from the Irvings of Bonshaw in Dumfriesshire, and that this family originally came from Ayrshire.
+Many American Irwins, although unable to trace their ancestry back to a specific Scottish source, have inherited a tradition that their paternal ancestors came from Ireland or Scotland.

 Heraldically the Irwins of Bonshaw, Drum and Orkney share all share the armorial motif of holly leaves.
 In 1907 John Beaufin Irving of Bonshaw claimed “yet it was all the same name and referring to members of the one clan”.
 However today the Lord Lyon recognises Chiefs of the name of both Irvine of Drum and Irving of Bonshaw.

 Modern genealogical research based on surviving contemporary records has confirmed, consolidated and expanded many individual lines of descent, and is challenging the traditional interrelationships of the various branches of the name.
 However these interrelationships can now be determined by yDNA tests of their descendants.